BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 - Unlike other similar software, it is completely **FREE TO USE** and **OPEN SOURCE**.
 - Works without requiring a modded video game or cracked program.
 - Includes a configuration file for advanced customization.
+- Includes a setting to scan for game server(s).

 ## Officially Supported Video Games